dob090885/MercB/MercedesBenz/readme.txt

 Test report location:
 1. Simple TestNG report will be displayed on command prompt
-2. I configure 'Extent' report and can be found on the same location where pom.xml file is present
+2. 'ExtendReports.html' can be found on the same location where pom.xml file is present